Federated Learning in the Presence of Adversarial Client Unavailability: Algorithms and convergence guarantees

 where $s=1$ for FedProx.
 Consequently, let $\hat\theta=\theta_R$ with $\sum_{t=0}^T \eta_t \to \infty$ and $\frac{\sum_{t=0}^T \eta_t^2}{\sum_{t=0}^T \eta_t}\to 0$.
 Then,

 \end{theorem}

-We remark that the assumption $\sqrt{\epsilon} B< 0.8$ is to some extent necessary.
-Intuitively, if $B$ gets larger, $F_i$'s become more dissimilar and hence fewer adversarial dropouts can be tolerated.
-See~\prettyref{rmk:eps-B} in Appendix~\ref{app: proof of lower bound} for more detailed discussion.

 Below we show the convergence rates under some concrete schemes of the learning rate based on~\prettyref{thm:nonconvex}.
 In the first case, $\eta_t$ depends on the eventual termination time $T$, which may be chosen based on a prescribed level of optimality; in the second case, $\eta_t$ is independent of $T$, so the program can be executed indefinitely.
 We only present the results for the FedAvg, and the results for the FedProx are entirely analogous yet with $s=1$.
+The proof is deferred to~\prettyref{app:pf-cor-rate}.
 Let $\Delta = F(\theta_0)-F_{\min}$.
 Recall that $p=K/M$. \begin{corollary} For FedAvg: Choose $\eta_t= \frac{1}{10 \beta LB^2} \wedge \frac{1}{\beta \sqrt{p T L} (G+\sigma)}$.
 Then

 Choose $\eta_t = \frac{\eta_0}{\sqrt{t+1}}$ for all $t\ge 0$, where $ \eta_0=\frac{1}{10 \beta LB^2} \wedge \frac{1}{\beta \sqrt{pL}(G+\sigma)}$.
 Then